 #34: Separate Tribal Sun and Moon Tattoo

-Mostly sought by couples and friends, a separate tribal sun and moon tattoo portrays the connection and history of two people.
+Mostly sought by couples and friends as a matching tattoos, a separate tribal sun and moon tattoo portrays the connection and history of two people.
 The moon is common for the woman and the sun a usual pick for the man.

 #35: A Totem for a Star

 A crescent moon with a star on its tail.
 You can use this emblem of spirituality along with the allure and charm that it gives.

 #36: The Blazing Sun and the Icy Moon

 Similar to what the yin and yang symbol represents, you can use this to express the balance between your fire and passionate heart along with your calm and tranquil mind.
 Not to mention, combining contrasting elements will always be a trend.